Getting Started with .NET MAUI Blazor Hybrid and Web App

 Create a new .NET MAUI Blazor Hybrid and Blazor Web App in Visual Studio

-You can create a .NET MAUI Blazor Hybrid and Blazor Web App using Visual Studio via Microsoft Templates
+Create a .NET MAUI Blazor Hybrid and Blazor Web App in Visual Studio using the Microsoft Templates.

 Install Syncfusion® Blazor Calendars and Themes NuGet in the App

-Here’s an example of how to add Blazor Calendar component in the app’s shared folder, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor Calendar component in the app’s shared folder, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.
+Alternatively, use the following Package Manager commands:

 Register Syncfusion® Blazor Service